runpod/runpodctl/README.md

 # RunPod CLI

-The CLI tool to automate / manage GPU pods for [runpod.io](https://runpod.io).
+runpodctl is the CLI tool to automate / manage GPU pods for [runpod.io](https://runpod.io).

 *Note: All pods automatically come with runpod cli installed with a pod-scoped API key.*